Vocal Music Audition Requirements for 2021-2022 Admissions

 (Do not mail to DSA – bring both forms in sealed envelopes to the audition.

-3. Vocal Repertoire List (Incoming grades 10-12 only); include songs formally studied in voice lessons (list song title, composer, and year studied).
+3. Vocal Repertoire List (If applicable: Incoming grades 10-12 only); include songs formally studied in voice lessons (list song title, composer, and year studied).

 1. Arrive 30 minutes prior to your scheduled audition time.
 Please be punctual.

-2. Check in with volunteer parents & students in the Vocal Music corridor downstairs.
+2. Follow signs to check in with volunteer parents & students in the corridor outside of the DSA Concert Hall.

-3. Turn in required materials (recommendations, head shot and repertoire list for incoming students in grades 10-12)
+3. Turn in required materials (recommendations, head shot/photo and repertoire list for incoming students in grades 10-12)

 4. Complete the Contact Information form